Jlscsr/simple-weather-app/README.md

 ## Description

 This is a simple weather application that I built to practice using APIs.
-It was created using Vue.js, Vite, Scss, Bootstrap and Axios, and provides current weather information for a location of my choice.
+It was created using Vue.js, Vite, Scss, Bootstrap and Axios, and provides current weather information for a location of your choice.

 ## Features